17 Oct 2017 21 Fun Things To Do In Budapest – 2017

 15. Stroll The Budapest Christmas Markets

 Come the end of November Budapest turns into Christmas Market heaven.
-We started our Christmas market cruise in Budapest and we both agree Budapest had the best Christmas markets in Europe.
+We started our Christmas market cruise with Viking River Cruises in Budapest and we both agree Budapest had the best Christmas markets in Europe.
 You can literally just walk around Budapest and stumble across several different Christmas markets set up throughout the city.
 Here are a few of the best Christmas markets in Budapest:

 - Vorosmarty Square